TikTok And Kuaishou Rival, Lomotif, Sells To ZASH

-Vinco Ventures, Inc. (NASDAQ:BBIG) - BETHLEHEM, PA AND SINGAPORE - Media OutReach - 23 February 2021 - ZASH Global Media and Entertainment Corporation ("ZASH"), the entertainment industry disrupter led by co-founders Ted Farnsworth, financier and former MoviePass Chairman, early Musical.ly investor Jaeson Ma, and early Triller visionary and board member, Vincent Butta, has entered into a definitive agreement to acquire a majority controlling interest in Lomotif Private Limited ("Lomotif"), the Singapore-based top video-sharing social networking platform and budding rival to TikTok, and Kuaishou (1024.HK on the Hong Kong Stock Exchange).
+BETHLEHEM, Pa. and SINGAPORE, Feb.
+23, 2021 /PRNewswire/ -- Vinco Ventures, Inc. (NASDAQ:BBIG) -- ZASH Global Media and Entertainment Corporation ("ZASH"), the entertainment industry disrupter led by co-founders Ted Farnsworth, financier and former MoviePass Chairman, early Musical.ly (now TikTok) investor Jaeson Ma, and early Triller visionary and board member, Vincent Butta, has entered into a definitive agreement to acquire a majority controlling interest in Lomotif Private Limited ("Lomotif"), the Singapore-based top video-sharing social networking platform and budding rival to TikTok, and Kuaishou (1024.HK on the Hong Kong Stock Exchange).
 The closing of the Lomotif acquisition by ZASH is scheduled to occur concurrently with the closing of ZASH's merger and business combination with Vinco Ventures, Inc. ("Vinco"), which was previously announced in a joint press release in January 2021.
 The closing of the Lomotif acquisition is subject to certain customary conditions to closing as described in the definitive acquisition agreement.

 Upon completion of the merger between ZASH and Vinco, ZASH will become a public company and controlling shareholder of Vinco, making Lomotif one of the top global, pure play video-sharing social networking platforms to be owned by a US publicly traded company, competing with TikTok and Kuaishou in the space.

-ZASH believes that Lomotif is one of the fastest growing video-sharing social networking platforms in its category over the last three years and in Latin America, Asia, Europe and West Africa, Lomotif has increased its average monthly community by over 400 percent in this time span.
-Historically, over 10 billion times atomic clips (User Generated Content (UGC)) have been used to create more than 740+ million videos on the platform since launch.
+ZASH believes that Lomotif is one of the fastest growing video-sharing social networking platforms in its category over the last three years and in Asia, Europe and South America, Lomotif has increased its average monthly community by over 400 percent in this time span.
+Historically over 10 billion atomic clips (User Generated Content (UGC)) have been used to create more than 740+ million videos on the platform since its launch.

 The following additional data further shows the Lomotif platform's dominant, global user traction and reach that ZASH believes demonstrates massive untapped value and Lomotif's potential growth: